 Swim with Manatees

 Imagine swimming with gentle giants in crystal clear water surrounding my cypress trees.
 Florida is the only place you can see manatees in the wild.
 Kari at ActiveKidsClub.com and her family recently traveled to Crystal River, Florida for this family friendly activity.
 She shares pictures and a few tips to swim with manatees.
 She says you can easily do this and combine it with a visit to Disney World.
-The best time to swim with manatees is winter from November to March.
+The best time to is winter from November to March.

 In Springfield, you can step back in time at the Wilson Creek National Battlefield and Laura Ingalls Wilder Rocky Ridge Farm.
 Michelle at SimplifyLiveLove.com loves the area and recently went with her family.
 See what other attractions the area has to offer.